Nadia Tagrine: Biography

 She has performed as a soloist under the direction of conductors such as Ernest Ansermet, Manuel Rosenthal, Tony Aubin, Edmond Appia, Jean-François Paillard, Fernand Oubradous, and Serge Baudo.

 Her repertoire was immense.
 She combined all periods, all styles, with the same desire to discover and make her contemporaries love music.
 Among them were Francis Poulenc, Henri Sauguet, Erik Satie, Darius Milhaud, Jacques Ibert, Georges Auric, Jean Françaix, Daniel-Lesur, Germaine Tailleferre, Olivier Messiaen.

-She also premiered several works written for her: "Nocturne-Songe" by Roland-Manuel - 13 naive paintings by Alain Bernaud - "Danse des pantins" by Jean Rivier - Mon piano (12 easy pieces) by Jacques Chailley.
+She also premiered several works written for her: "Nocturne-Songe" by Roland-Manuel – 13 naive paintings by Alain Bernaud – "Danse des pantins" by Jean Rivier – Mon piano (12 easy pieces) by Jacques Chailley.

 Her chamber music partners were first her brother Michel, then among others the violinists Devy Erlih and Yvonne Astruc, cellists Paul Bazelaire, Maurice Gendron, and Maurice Baquet, flutists Marcel Moyse and Jean-Pierre Rampal.

 She taught in the upper grades at the Schola Cantorum de Paris from 1959 to 1980 and from 1978 to 1980 at the Conservatoire de Paris in the advanced training cycle as an assistant to Ventsislav Yankov, where she had her daughter Nathalie as a student.
 In 1970, she revived the Conservatoire Hortense Parent, rue de Tournon in the 6th arrondissement of Paris, and in 1980, having left the Schola, she developed the Conservatoire by opening numerous classes in instruments and solfeggio.
 There will be over 170 students per year.

-Tagrine shared her career as a concert performer and teacher for several years, training numerous concert performers and teachers, including Laurent Grynszpan - composer and professor -, François Kerdoncuff, Annie Devize-Nalezny, Jean-Pierre Bartoli, Sylvie Lechevalier, Emmanuelle Bartoli, Gisèle Magnan, Philippe Tamborini, Maud Garbarini Irène Kudela, Stéphane Fuks, Véronique Bonnecaze, and of course her daughter Nathalie Béra-Tagrine.
+Tagrine shared her career as a concert performer and teacher for several years, training numerous concert performers and teachers, including Laurent Grynszpan – composer and professor -, François Kerdoncuff, Annie Devize-Nalezny, Jean-Pierre Bartoli, Sylvie Lechevalier, Emmanuelle Bartoli, Gisèle Magnan, Philippe Tamborini, Maud Garbarini Irène Kudela, Stéphane Fuks, Véronique Bonnecaze, and of course her daughter Nathalie Béra-Tagrine.

 She was a jury member at the Conservatoire de Paris, in national and international competitions as well as in specialized music and instrument aggrégation juries at the University of Paris IV Sorbonne.

 In 1984, she was appointed vice-president of the "Guilde française des Artistes solistes".

-Until the end of her life, at 85, she will play 2 pianos or 4 hands with her daughter, transmit her knowledge and share her passion for music with her students, always teaching with dynamism and joy.
+Until the end of her life, at 85, she will play 2 pianos or 4 hands with her daughter, transmitting her knowledge for music with her students.

 After she died in Château-Thierry, she was buried in the Vendières cemetery (Aisne).